-430-3 COMPUTER-BASED PUBLISHING AND INSTRUCTION.
+- 430-3 COMPUTER-BASED PUBLISHING AND INSTRUCTION.
 Opportunities to work with various computer hardware and software systems to prepare instructional materials.
-Emphasis is placed on design and production of effective instructional materials.
-435-3 TEACHER MADE MATERIALS.
+Emphasis is placed on design and production of effective instructional materials. - 435-3 TEACHER MADE MATERIALS.
 Development of instructional materials which integrate various media.
-Emphasis on teacher made materials, visual communication, computer graphics.

-450-3 USING VIDEO FOR INSTRUCTION.
+Emphasis on teacher made materials, visual communication, computer graphics. - 450-3 USING VIDEO FOR INSTRUCTION.
 Instructional television as medium for learning.
-Emphasis on delivery systems including commercial, public and satellite programs; teacher produced instructional sequences.
+Emphasis on delivery systems including commercial, public and satellite programs; teacher produced instructional sequences. - 481-3 COMPUTERS IN EDUCATION: THEORY AND PRACTICE.
+Research on and effective methods for using computers in an educational setting and a systematic framework for integrating computers into the curriculum.